-While I do not collect posset pots (mostly because of the price) they certainly fall under the umbrella of "ceramic feeders" and need to be mentioned.
+While I do not collect posset pots (because of their price) they certainly fall under the umbrella of "ceramic feeders" and need to be mentioned.

 Posset pots are spouted two handled vessels from the 17th and 18th Century used to consume "posset', a beverage containing a cocktail mixture of curdled hot milk or beaten eggs, often including wine or ale, often spiced or sweetened, and often thickened with oatmeal or bread.
 They have lids to keep the contents warm with the floating custard portion eaten from the top with a spoon and the liquid lower portion sucked from the spout.
 They were most commonly made in slipware and delftware and a rare few in silver.
 Over time the shape of posset pots evolved from simple basic forms to more curvilinear vessels with elaborate ornamentation (too nice to use in my opinion).
 Needless to say it does not take much imagination to understand why most did not survive undamaged (i.e., wine and ale and ceramics are never a great combination).

 One area of collecting outside the umbrella of "ceramic feeders" that I developed an interest in towards the end of collecting was ladies spittoons.